ofloveandhate/markdown2canvas/README.md

 Examples of content using replacements can be found in the `test/` folder of this repository.

-If a replacements file doesn't exist where you say it should, an exception will be raised at construct time for the `CanvasObject` (`Page` or `Assignment`).
+If a replacements file doesn't exist where you say it should, an exception will be raised at `publish` time for the `CanvasObject` (`Page` or `Assignment`).
+(You can construct a thing with a bad replacements file and not know it until you try to publish!)

 ## Referencing existing Canvas assignments, pages, and files